Kitami: Curling

-The city has strong associations with the sport of curling, inherited from the former town of Tokoro absorbed into the city in 2006.
+The city has strong associations with the sport of curling, inherited from the former town of Tokoro, which was absorbed into the city in 2006.
 Interest in the sport grew following a friendship visit in 1980 by a curling team from Alberta in Canada.
 An outdoor curling rink was built in Tokoro the following year, and it hosted the 1st NHK Cup Curling Championship.
 In January 1988, the town built a dedicated 5-lane curling hall, the first in Japan.
 This eventually closed in early 2013, replaced by a new, larger, all-year-round structure.

 Curling was introduced in schools in Tokoro as part of the physical education curriculum, and the two produced a number of Olympic curlers.
 Five members of the Japanese curling team at the 1998 Winter Olympics in Nagano were from Tokoro, three members of the Japanese curling team at the 2006 Winter Olympics in Torino were from Tokoro, and three members of the Japanese curling team at the 2010 Winter Olympics in Vancouver were from Tokoro.